 We experienced these little fish while swimming in Cambodia last year, and they can’t help but make you laugh!
 Sometimes they tickle so bad, but it also feels good.
 And sometimes they can surprise you — but it never hurts because they don’t have teeth.

 Visiting Erawan National Park and the waterfalls was an amazing experience, and we really loved that we were able to spend all morning there.

 An Unexpected Trip to New Zealand????

 We had not planned to go from hot and humid to winter with one plane ride, so we had to dig deep in our packs for winter clothes!
-But look out Southern Hemisphere…here we come for the first time!
+But look out land down under…here we come for the first time!